How Can CPG Brands Establish a DTC eCommerce Channel?

 Embedding QR Codes and NFC tags can help CPG brands learn exclusive data about their consumers and look into granular data to identify how to cater to their efficiency with deals, rewards, personalization, and services they want.

 Personalized user experiences add value to your DTC eCommerce channel, resulting in higher conversion rates and a stronger customer acquisition funnel.
 This leads to an increase in the customer lifetime value (CLV) and significantly reduces customer acquisition costs (CAC).

 According to BigCommerce, DTC eCommerce channel KPIs should focus on –

 Average order value

 CPG brands with a direct-to-consumer model are wholly set to take off to new heights this year with legacy brands such as PepsiCo, Kraft Heinz, and Nike grabbing a piece of the pie alongside other popular brands such as Glossier and Dollar Shave Club.

-Because an eCommerce channel can include enhanced imagery and videos, brand history, and additional product information, customers can feel more connected to a brand than brick and mortar stores.
+Because a DTC eCommerce channel can include enhanced imagery and videos, brand history, and additional product information, consumers can feel more connected to a brand than brick and mortar stores.